suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 More specifically, this document provides

-- Design for using MOQT data model to carryout MLS protocol exchange
+- Design for using MOQT data model to carrying out MLS protocol exchange
 - Simple counter service interface enabling synchronization of MLS protocol messages.
-- Procedure to derive keys for MOQT object protection when using {{SecureObjects}}.
+- Procedures to derive keys for MOQT object protection when using {{SecureObjects}}.

-The document further enables following 2 goals:

-1. Use MOQT as delivery transport for MLS protocol meesages.

-2. Allow MOTQ endpoints (producers/consumers) to use MLS as secure key exchange protocol for efficient and scalable  end to end secure group communications across range of use-cases, such as conference calls, live streaming and so on.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-The "|" operator is is used to indicate concatination of two strings or bytes arrays.
+The "|" operator is is used to indicate concatenation of two strings or bytes arrays.

 # MLS Overview